operasoftware/devopera/_extensions/tab-window.md

 The ability to manipulate tabs is one of the most basic but powerful and useful features of extensions.
 The [Tabs and Windows API guide](https://developer.chrome.com/extensions/tabs) provides a detailed overview of the methods and events associated with it.

-To work with tabs in an extension you need to first specify the relevant permissions in the *‘permissions’* field of the extension manifest, like so:
+To work with tabs in an extension you need to first specify the relevant permissions in the `permissions` field of the extension manifest, like so:

 	{
 		"permissions": ["tabs"]